veit/python-basics-tutorial/docs/install.rst

       .. warning::
          One disadvantage is that you have to return to the website regularly to check for security updates, as there is no integrated auto-updater.

+.. _various-python-versions:

+If different Python versions are required, for example to test libraries with :doc:`test/tox`, I use `uv <https://docs.astral.sh/uv/guides/install-python/>`_.
+This allows not only older CPython versions to be installed but also  `PyPy
+<https://pypy.org>`_ or free-threaded Python 3.13 with ``uv python install
+pypy@3.12`` or ``uv python install 3.13t``.

 .. tip::
    `direnv <https://direnv.net>`_ allows you to set environment variables